chunyang-wen/chunyang-wen.github.io/_posts/2020/2020-07-19-combinations-of-words.md

 + Iterate through the dict, minimize combinations we need to try
 + Return as soon as we find a valid combination
++ Add a cache to avoid meaningless check

 ```cpp
 #include <algorithm>